adamnovitch/TommyScript/README.md

 # TommyScript
-A programming language based on quotes from Timmy Wiseau's cult classic The Room
+A programming language based on quotes from Timmy Wiseau's cult classic The Room.
+Inspired by https://github.com/lhartikk/ArnoldC

 ### Commands
 | Quote | Usage |